How to Survive (and Thrive) at a Potluck

 The Dish You Take

-Smart potluck decisions start at home: Figure out a dish you can take so you're guaranteed at least one healthful option.
+Smart potluck decisions start at home: Figure out a dish you can take that guarantees at least one healthful option.
 Then plan how other foods can fit on your plate.

 Contributing foods that suit your meal plan lets you assume control over your potluck choices.
 Grilled veggies -- served hot or cold -- add nutritious variety to the table.
-Vegetable skewers with zucchini, summer squash, mushrooms, and pepper chunks are easy to pick up -- and with cubes of lean meat, they make an entree.
+Vegetable skewers with zucchini, summer squash, mushrooms, and peppers are easy to pick up -- and with cubes of lean meat, they make an entree.
+Even casseroles can be healthy options if you pick diabetes-friendly recipes.

 For a sandwich buffet, think about whole wheat pita pocket halves.
-You can serve them with stuff-it-yourself fillings such as lean meats, plain tuna, reduced-fat cheese, tomato, and spinach.
+You can serve them with stuff-it-yourself fillings such as lean meats, tuna (not tuna salad), reduced-fat cheese, tomato, and spinach.